 The sites along the tour’s route tell of the medieval Islamic empires of Morocco, founded by Arab conquerors and the Berbers of the region, and of the European trading powers, lured to Africa by tales of gold and other exotic treasures.
 The long drives, often winding along the ancient trade routes, reveal the dramatic landscapes of Morocco, from fertile olive groves to snow-capped mountains and long deep green palm oases that taper into the desert like ribbons trailing from mountain to desert.

 Marrakech.
 Fly at c.
-1.45pm from London Gatwick (British Airways) to Marrakech.
+11.55am from London Heathrow (British Airways) to Marrakech.
 Reach the hotel in time for dinner.
 First of three nights in Marrakech.

 Marrakech.
 The Koutoubia minaret is the oldest of the three Almohad towers constructed in the 12th century in Marrakech, Rabat and Seville, and it stands 70 metres high.
 The late-19th-century Bahia Palace of the chief minister Ba Ahmad shows the continuity of artistic styles from the Saadian era.
 In the afternoon visit the world-famous markets and Djemaa el-Fna Square.